A Proud History-A Bright Future

 The University of California, Davis ROTC Battalion has been proud to help develop the leaders of tomorrow.

 The unit adopted the Battalion name Forged Gold and the motto “Forging Leaders!” in the 1980s.
-Now a fully functioning, separate unit, the Forged Gold Battalion teamed up with CSU Chico, CSU Sacramento, and Simpson University, using UC Davis as the main unit home.
+Now a fully functioning, separate unit, the Forged Gold Battalion teamed up with California State University Chico, California State University Sacramento, and Simpson University, using UC Davis as the main unit home.

 As the unit progressed forward it became known for more and more achievements.
-In 1988, UC Davis was deemed the best-trained school in the nation at the advanced.
+In 1988, UC Davis ROTC Program was deemed the best-trained school in the nation.
 In 1997, Cadet Command recognized the Forged Gold Battalion as the top medium-sized school in the nation.
 In less than forty years, the Battalion went from an unsupported and compulsory course to a program of high-level achievement and ambition.

 From 2002 on, the Forged Gold Battalion has been honored with individual and group achievements.
 To recognize the unit’s hard work over the years, the MacArthur Foundation honored the Forged Gold Battalion as the most outstanding Battalion in the nation.
 The MacArthur Foundation annually recognizes the top ROTC program of 275 host programs across the country.
 The foundation determines the best program based on its cadets’ performance at summer training and their standing in the National Order of Merit List.

-Currently, the Forged Gold Battalion consists only of UC Davis and CSU Sacramento.
-There have been many additions to the battalion, both Cadre and Cadets.
-The two schools work closely together in combined Battalion events such as Leadership Development Exercises, annual formal Military Balls, and a national physically and intellectually demanding team competition called Ranger Challenge.
-In 2007, a joint UCD/CSUS Ranger Challenge Team placed first in the regional Ranger Challenge Competition.
-In 2015, the combined team placed second in the regional competition.
+Currently, the Forged Gold Battalion consists only of University of California Davis and California State University Sacramento.
+The two schools work closely together to resource, plan, and train during combined Battalion training events such as leadership development exercises, annual and traditional formal Military Balls, and a national physically and intellectually demanding annual team competition called Ranger Challenge.

 The Forged Gold Battalion strives to reach new heights as one of the best ROTC programs in the nation by constantly working to stay in shape militarily, physically, and academically.